 MODERN BLUES is a driving and dynamic record.
 There are moments that recall the atmospheric feel of the first album.
-But those moments are soon followed by a wall of guitars supported by the powerful rhythm section of Bachmann and Bardon.
+But those moments are soon followed by a wall of guitars supported by the powerful rhythm section of Bachmann (bass) and album collaborator, Brad Booker (drums & co-producer).
 “We wanted this record to have more of a groove to it.”

 Another major influence on this record was Brian Wilson.
 “I was listening to Pet Sounds religiously over the past year.”
 Recalls Donovan.
 “In the past, I’ve always used guitars or keyboards as layers and this time around I wanted to use my voice.”
 The Brian Wilson-inspired voices become apparent on the album’s final track, All The Lost Souls.
 All The Lost Souls also features Richard Fortus (Guns N Roses, BT, Psychedelic Furs) on cello and Adam Maness (Erin Bode) on Fender Rhodes Piano.

-The album title is a summation of what the songs are about.
-Everyone in every day life deals with personal struggles or “blues”.
-Donovan adds, “Losing a parent is such a tough thing.
-It doesn’t just go away after a few months.
-It’s a pain so deep…you can’t begin to put it into words unless you’ve lived through it.
-But death teaches us that life is precious.”
+The album title is a summation of what the songs are about—life struggles or “blues”.
+Donovan adds, “Losing a parent is a criminal feeling.
+It doesn’t fade after a few months.
+The pain is deep.
+And we wouldn't want it any other way.
+Death teaches us that life is precious.”
 That’s the sound of MODERN BLUES.